Cub Scout Pack

 Milton Cub Scouts wear:

-- 50th Cambridge (Milton & Landbeach) Scarf.
-This is obtained from the Scout Shop.
+- 50th Cambridge (Milton & Landbeach) scarf.
+This is available from the Cub Scout Leader.
+Cost: £4.

-This picture (Adobe/PDF, 109KB) shows where the badges go on the uniform.
+This diagram shows where the badges go on the uniform.

 Code of Conduct and Behaviour Policy

-In September 2015, the Cubs worked together to produce the pack's Code of Conduct.
-The Code was reviewed and agreed with the current pack on 7th October 2016.
-All the Cubs are asked to sign this.
+In a previous term the Cubs worked together to produce the pack's Code of Conduct.
+The Code is reviewed periodically with the pack and all the Cubs are asked to sign it.
+The current Code of Conduct is:

 Behaviour which, in the opinion of the leaders, is unacceptable is dealt with using Yellow Cards and Red Cards.
 These cards are issued to Cubs only after consultation between the leaders.
 We will normally discuss the card with the parents involved.